 How to Encourage Kids towards Engineering

-Pointing out how these things work help kids understand the world around them wherever they go.
+Pointing out at these simple examples of engineering for kids will help them understand the world around them wherever they go.

 Simple Engineering Activities for Kids

-- Transform Jenga tiles into loose parts to emulate famous structures.
-India gate, Jantar Mantar, Roman Colosseum are just a few examples.
+6. Transform Jenga tiles into loose parts to emulate famous structures.
+Empire State Building, Taj Mahal, Roman Colosseum, Great Wall of China, Greek Parthenon are just a few examples.